WebAssembly/interface-types/proposals/webidl-bindings/idl.md

 ### Collections

-The two standard collection types in this schema are the sequence and the map.
+There is a single standard collection type in this schema: the sequence.
 This allows complex data -- such as a sequence of points each of which is represented as a pair of float values -- to be communicated as part of an operation.

-However, the schema itself does not include any way of manipulating collections: for example, there is no notation for accessing an element of a map.
+However, the schema itself does not include any way of manipulating sequences: for example, there is no notation for indexing into a sequence; or even knowing how long the sequence is.

 The effect is that compound data values may be exchanged as part of an operation but the values themselves may not be edited in any way.